Rhizanthella: Taxonomy and naming

 The first formal description of an underground orchid was by Richard Sanders Rogers who published his description of R. gardneri in the Journal of the Royal Society of Western Australia in 1928.
 The name "Rhizanthella" is a diminutive of Rhizanthes, a parasitic plant in the Family Rafflesiaceae.
 The name "Rhizanthes" is derived from the Ancient Greek words rhiza meaning "root" and anthos meaning "flower".

 Species list

-Four species are recognised by the World Checklist of Selected Plant Families and a fifth species has been formally described, but not as yet accepted by other authorities:
+Five species are recognised by the Plants of the World Online: